RH3D/E3NG_docs/configure.md

 {: .text-center }

 #### BASE PRINTER
 Natively supported and tested printers for the conversion.
 Compatibility with other printers will be verified and tested over time so if you decide to use a different one for the conversion and want to help with the implementation, please give me feedback.
+There are also dimensions for the aluminium extrusions so you can check the compatibility yourself or even build the printer from scratch.
-- Creality Ender 3
+- Creality Ender 3 - has 2040 x 330 mm extrusion for Y axis - printed spacer is used.
-- Creality Ender 3 Pro
+- Creality Ender 3 Pro - default setup, has 4040 x 350 mm extrusion for Y axis.
-- Creality Ender 3 V2
+- Creality Ender 3 V2 - similar to E3pro but some have shorter 4040 extrusion for Y axis - use printed spacer to accomodate the length difference.

 #### ENCLOSURE
 Select if you want your printer to be enclosed or not.